smlnj/prettyprint/README.md

 # prettyprint
-A New (2023-4) SML/NJ Prettyprint library.
+DBM_PP: A New SML/NJ Prettyprint library.
 Version 11 (2024.09)

 This repository contains implementation files and documentation for new pretty printer